Major League Baseball on television in the 1970s

 By 1969, Major League Baseball had grown to 24 teams and the net local TV revenues had leaped to $20.7 million.
 This is in sharp contrast to 1950 when local television brought the then 16 Major League clubs a total net income of $2.3 million.
 Changes baseball underwent during this time, such as expansion franchises and increasing the schedule from 154 games to 162, led to a wider audience for network and local television.

 From 1972 to 1975 NBC televised Monday games under a contract worth $72 million.
 In 1973, NBC extended the Monday night telecasts (with a local blackout) to 15 straight.
-On September 1, 1975, NBC's last Monday Night Baseball game, in which the Montréal Expos beat the host Philadelphia Phillies 6–5.
+On September 1, 1975, NBC's last Monday Night Baseball game, in which the Montreal Expos beat the host Philadelphia Phillies 6–5.

 In the aftermath of the thrilling 1975 World Series, attendance figures, television contracts (this time including two networks, NBC and now ABC), and player salaries all soared.
 In the eyes of some, that particular World Series restored baseball as America's national pastime (ahead of football).